cikay/event_management/README.md

 POSTGRES_USER=your_username        # Set your own
 POSTGRES_PASSWORD=your_password    # Set your own
 POSTGRES_DB=your_database          # Needs to be created
-POSTGRES_SERVER=postgres_db        # No need to be change, the same in the docker-compose.yml POSTGRES_PORT=5432                 # No need to be change
+POSTGRES_SERVER=postgres_db        # No need to change, the same in the docker-compose.yml POSTGRES_PORT=5432                 # No need to change
 ```

 After that you can run the app in container by `docker-compose up`